-- The Commission finds that these measures are necessary to - preserve the historic, archaeological, symbolic, and cultural character of the - Special Ways, including, in appropriate instances, their character as - 72 primarily for non-motorized forms of transportation.
-As used herein, the - terms "development" and "development permit" are as defined in Chapter - of the Acts of 1974 or Chapter 831 of the Acts of 1977, both as - amended, which shall together hereafter be referred to as the "Acts"). - 1.
-No way or road shall be constructed or expanded within the Special Ways Zone which exceeds a width of twelve (12) feet, except that
+The Commission finds that these measures are necessary to preserve the historic, archaeological, symbolic, and cultural character of the Special Ways, including, in appropriate instances, their character as primarily for non-motorized forms of transportation.
+As used herein, the terms "development" and "development permit" are as defined in Chapter 637 of the Acts of 1974 or Chapter 831 of the Acts of 1977, both as amended, which shall together hereafter be referred to as the "Acts").
+No way or road shall be constructed or expanded within the Special Ways Zone to a width over twelve (12) feet, except that greater width may be allowed by Special Permit after approval by the Commission as a Development of Regional Impact.

-- greater width may be allowed by Special Permit after approval by the Martha's Vineyard Commission as a Development of Regional Impact. - 2.
-No fences, walls, or structures shall be erected, placed or constructed within twenty (20) feet of the centerline of the Special Way, except that lesser setbacks for fences or stone walls may be allowed on abutting lots of less than one acre in size, taking into account such factors as height, transparency, materials and natural screening to prevent creation of a narrow, visually confined effect; in which case the town shall demonstrate that its regulations allowing such lesser setbacks are consistent with the purpose of this guideline.
-(See also Section 5.III.A regarding stone walls.) - 3.
-No special way shall be paved with any impervious material.
+2. No fences, walls, or structures shall be erected, placed or 81 constructed within twenty (20) feet of the centerline of the Special Way, 82 83 except that lesser setbacks for fences or stone walls may be allowed on abutting lots of less than one acre in size, taking into account such factors 84 85 as height, transparency, materials and natural screening to prevent creation of a narrow, visually confined effect; in which case the town shall 86 demonstrate that its regulations allowing such lesser setbacks are 87 consistent with the purpose of this guideline.
+(See also Section 5.III.A 88 regarding stone walls.)
+89

+3. No special way shall be paved with any impervious material.

-Section 5V.B.
+91 Section 5V.B.
 Uses Within the Special Ways Zone

-1. Permitted Uses
+92 1.
+Permitted Uses

-- Any use permitted by the applicable town zoning district, provided that either of the following conditions are true: - A. the development does not result in direct vehicular access to the Special Way, OR - 96 B. the Special Way meets one or more of the following - (a) the Special Way was identified as providing the vehicular access for a specific development approved by a development permit prior to the Commission's acceptance of the special way nomination; or - (b) the Special Way was the identified as the only legal means of vehicular access for a development or a use allowed as of right prior to the Commission's acceptance of the special way nomination (e.g.,
+Any use permitted by the applicable town zoning district, provided that either of the following conditions are met:

+A. the development does not result in direct vehicular access to the Special Way, OR

+- 97 B. the Special Way meets one or more of the following criteria as - 98 determined by the Planning Board - (a) the Special Way is identified as having provided the vehicular access for a specific development approved for a development permit
-- an easement over the special way provided the sole access to a landowner's property); or - (c) the Special Way is identified by the town as having been routinely traveled by motor vehicles prior to the Commission's acceptance of the special way nomination and the continued vehicular use is of the same nature and extent as that which existed prior to such acceptance; or - (d) the Special Way is approved for direct vehicular access by special permit.

-2. Uses allowed by Special Permit

-Any use permitted by the applicable town zoning district, which results in direct vehicular access to the Special Way, or which results in more intense nature and/or extent of vehicular use.
-The town may provide for width greater than twelve (12) feet by Special Permit after approval by the Martha's Vineyard Commission as a Development of Regional Impact.
+- prior to the Commission's acceptance of the special way nomination; or - (b) the Special Way is identified as the only legal means of vehicular access for a development or a use allowed as of right prior to the Commission's acceptance of the special way nomination (e.g., an easement over the special way provided the sole access to a landowner's property); or - (c) the Special Way is identified as having been routinely traveled by motor vehicles prior to the Commission's acceptance of the special way nomination and the continued vehicular use is of the same - nature and extent as that which existed prior to such acceptance. - 112 2.
+Uses allowed by Special Permit. - After referral to the Commission as a Development of Regional Impact and Commission approval if so required by the Development of Regional Impact checklist in effect at that time, the town may allow by special permit any use permitted by the applicable town zoning district which results in direct vehicular access to the Special Way or which results in more intense nature and/or extent of vehicular use. - After approval by the Commission as a Development of Regional Impact, the town may allow by Special Permit construction or expansion of a Way within the Special Ways Zone to a width greater than twelve (12) feet. - 124 3.
 Uses Not Permitted.

-Any development within forty (40) feet of a special place of historic value as listed on the Special Places Register of the Commission.
+- Any development within forty (40) feet of a special place of historic value as listed on the Special Places Register of the Commission. - Paving with any impervious material.